totonga/odsbox-jaquel-mcp/PROMPTS.md

 # Starting Prompts for ASAM ODS Jaquel MCP Server

-Your MCP server now includes **7 helpful starting prompts** that guide users on how to effectively use the available tools.
+The MCP server includes **helpful starting prompts** that guide users on how to effectively use the available tools.
 These prompts are designed to help both new and experienced users understand the capabilities and workflows.

 ## Available Prompts

-### 1. 📌 Set Up ODS Server Connection
+### 📌 Set Up ODS Server Connection
 **Name:** `setup_ods_connection`

 Learn how to establish a connection to an ASAM ODS server for live model inspection, schema validation, and direct query execution.